Majors, Texas

 Majors is an unincorporated community in Franklin County, Texas, United States.
 According to the Handbook of Texas, the community had a population of 13 in 2000.

 History

-The community was named for J.H.
+The community was named after J.H.
 Majors, who operated a bank in Mount Vernon.
-A post office was established at Majors in 1899 and remained in operation until 1906, with Benjamin Majors as postmaster.
-The community had two churches, two stores, and several scattered houses in the 1930s.
-Its population was 20 for the following three decades.
-There was a sawmill in operation on a 1985 county highway map.
-Its population was 13 in 2000.
+A post office operated in the community between 1899 and 1906.
+According to a 1985 county highway map, there was once a sawmill in operation near the community.

 Geography

 Majors is located at the intersections of Farm to Market Roads 3122 and 115, 6 mi south of Mount Vernon in southern Franklin County.

 Education

 Majors had its own school in the 1930s.
 Today, the community is served by the Mount Vernon Independent School District.